-- Choose the option that shows you the items that you could sync to your Google account.
+- Choose the option showing you the items you can sync to your Google account.
 You can find them under one of the following options.

-- Select “Choose Synced Apps In Sync” then pick the items that you would like to sync to your Google account
+- Select “Choose Synced Apps In Sync” then pick the items you want to sync to your Google account.

 Once you’ve synced your data, you can move on to perform the factory reset on your Sony TV.
 The steps differ a little depending on what kind of Sony TV you have.
 Some models have 3 buttons on the TV and others only 1.

-These are the steps that you will need to follow for the reset.
-Choose the instructions that are right for the number of buttons on your TV.
+Below are the steps that you’ll need to follow for the reset.
+Choose the right instructions for the number of buttons on your TV.

 |1.
 Turn off the TV||1.
 Turn off the TV|